sr99622/Cayenue/README.md

 The load on the computer can be observed using a system monitoring tool such as Task Manager on Windows.
 This tool can be launched by right clicking over the task bar.
 Linux has a nice monitoring tool named [Mission Center](https://flathub.org/apps/io.missioncenter.MissionCenter) that has an appearance very similar to Task Manager.
 Apple Macs have the Activity Monitor with pop out windows for CPU and GPU history that can be accessed from the Mac toolbar.

-When setting up the computer for Onvif GUI, it can be helpful to observe the effects of different operations on the system load using the appropriate monitoring tool.
+When setting up the computer for Cayenue, it can be helpful to observe the effects of different operations on the system load using the appropriate monitoring tool.
 Pushing the computer too hard will reduce reliability over time and may lead to crashing.
 It is a good idea to observe the loads on individual cores in the CPU and try to avoid bottlenecks caused when a single core becomes saturated and is flat lined at 100% usage.
 GPUs likewise will start to misbehave if pushed too hard.
 It is a good idea to leave some headroom in the performance metrics to allow for system operations that are performed periodically by the computer in the background.

 Lower powered CPUs with a small number of cores or systems running a large number of streams may benefit from hardware decoding.
 More powerful CPUs with a large core count will work as well as a hardware decoder for smaller numbers of streams.